rmosolgo/graphql-ruby/guides/getting_started.md

 ## Use with GraphQL.js Client

-[GraphQL.js Client](https://github.com/f/graphql.js) is tiny client that is platform- and framework-agnostic.
+[GraphQL.js Client](https://github.com/f/graphql.js) is a tiny client that is platform- and framework-agnostic.
 It works well with `graphql-ruby` servers, since GraphQL requests are simple query strings transport over HTTP.